hepexta/messaging-parent/README.md

 II.
 Implement request-reply interaction between two applications using a temporary queue in ActiveMQ.

+Module activemq-request-reply has an example of request-reply pattern.
+The message is generating inside the main method.
+And the Receiver class is replying on it.

+`java -Dserver.port=8085 -jar activemq-request-reply-1.0-SNAPSHOT.jar`

 III.
 Implement subscriber scaling, i.e. create n subscribers to a topic with the same ClientID (see Virtual Topics in ActiveMQ)